Betty Fern Cunningham Rambo

 Mrs. Rambo is survived by her husband of 62 years, William Donald Rambo of Dawson Springs; two daughters and sons-in-law, Melessia and Anthony Aiken of Thompson Station, Tennessee, and Gayla Donn and Christopher Shannon of Milton, Florida; four grandchildren, Keith Aiken, Kira Aiken Watkins, Taber Shannon and Ali Shannon; six great-grandchildren, Madeline, Jackson, Ella Kate and Kace Aiken and Mya and Rayna Watkins.

-Visitation for Mrs. Betty Rambo will be from noon until the funeral hour at 2 p.m.
-Monday at Beshear Funeral Home in Dawson Springs with the Rev. Kathy Redden officiating.
-Burial will follow at Walnut Grove Cemetery in Dawson Springs.
+Visitation for Mrs. Betty Rambo was Monday at Beshear Funeral Home in Dawson Springs officiated by the Rev. Kathy Redden.
+Burial followed at Walnut Grove Cemetery in Dawson Springs.

-In an effort to deter the spread of COVID-19, face masks and social distancing will be required.

 Online condolences may be sent to www.beshear